mridulaburagohain/interbotix_arm_updated/interbotix_ros_toolboxes/interbotix_common_toolbox/interbotix_moveit_interface/README.md

 # interbotix_moveit_interface
+## Reference from the original repository for the package structure
+Below is an overview and package structure as defined in the original repository for reference

 ## Overview
 This package contains a small API modeled after the [Move Group C++ Interface Tutorial](https://github.com/ros-planning/moveit_tutorials/blob/482dc9db944c785870274c35223b4d06f2f0bc90/doc/move_group_interface/src/move_group_interface_tutorial.cpp) that allows a user to command desired end-effector poses to an Interbotix arm.
 It is not meant to be all-encompassing but rather should be viewed as a starting point for someone interested in creating their own MoveIt interface to interact with an arm.
 The package also contains a small GUI that can be used to pose the end-effector.